Progressive Web App is nothing more than a website or a web app that looks and behaves like a mobile application...

 In the most simple terms, a marketplace is a website where the products offered come from multiple sellers.
 The variety of assortment a marketplace offers is exactly what attracts customers – just like a shopping mall does in real-life.

-Setting up your store on most marketplaces is disarmingly simple – some even let you sign up with your Facebook account.
+Setting up your store on most online marketplaces is disarmingly simple – some even let you sign up with your Facebook account.